 Proceed over the NDB on the 338° track established from Belfast.
 Altitude should be at or above the 2600 ft. listed for the outbound course of the approach.
+Do not begin your right turn for the tear drop until flying two minutes past the beacon on your 338° course.
 Note the 777 ft. obstruction very near the flight path.
 Not a good time to get sloppy on altitude.
 Drop one notch of flaps and slow to 75 kts.

 Don't start the turn back to the NDB so early that you swing too wide.
-Best to go out a little farther than you think necessary, start the turn, and continue around, intercepting the 189° bearing from the beacon in the conventional manner.
+Best to go out a little farther than you think necessary (thus the two minutes above), start the right turn, and continue around, intercepting the 189° bearing from the beacon in the conventional manner.
 Then track to the bearing and you're in great shape to start the approach on station passage because the aircraft heading is already correct.